studioespresso/wp-splashing-images/README.txt

 2. You'll see the latest curated images, your can get the latest, most popular or random images.
 And you can search for a specific subject.
 When you've found the perfect image, simply click it to add it to the media library

 == Changelog ==

+= 2.0 =
+* Added support for connecting your Unsplash account.
+This gives you access to your own images, the images you liked on Unsplash and the collections you created.
+Big update, and if you use these Unsplash features, I think you'll really enjoy this.

 = 1.0 =
 * Initial release.
 Feel from to drop me a line at jan@studioespresso.co with your feedback :)